MilkMilk233/OS-mechanism/README.md

 2. Remember to sync data into github, in case of data loss.

-3. **Make image in keypoints，get ready to rollback，Reinstall the system if necessary.**
+3. **Make image in keypoints，get ready to rollback，reinstall the system if necessary.**

 ## Download and install readily available kernel